Online Actuator Selection and Controller Design for Linear Quadratic Regulation with Unknown System Model: Regret Analysis for Episodic Setting

-In order to prove the (high probability) upper bound on $R_{\A}$, we will provide upper bounds on $R_1$, $R_2$, $R_3$, and $R_4$ in the sequel.
-To this end, for any $0<\delta<1$, we first define the following probabilistic events:
+In order to prove the (high probability) upper bound on $R_{\A_e}$, we will provide upper bounds on $R_e^1$, $R_e^2$, $R_e^3$, and $R_e^4$ separately in the sequel.
+First, considering any $0<\delta<1$, we define the following probabilistic events:

 Letting